Overview

 The liver

-The liver is the largest internal organ in the body.
-It's about the size of a football.
-It sits mainly in the upper right portion of the stomach area, above the stomach.
+The liver is the largest organ inside the body.
+It sits mainly in the upper right part of the stomach area, above the stomach.

-Hemochromatosis (he-moe-kroe-muh-TOE-sis) causes your body to absorb too much iron from the food you eat.
-Excess iron is stored in your organs, especially your liver, heart and pancreas.
-Too much iron can lead to life-threatening conditions, such as liver disease, heart problems and diabetes.
+Hemochromatosis, also called primary or hereditary hemochromatosis, is the most common iron overload disease.
+It is a genetic condition that triggers the intestines to absorb too much iron from food.
+The excess iron is stored in the organs, especially the liver, heart and pancreas.
+Too much iron can damage the organs and lead to life-threatening conditions, such as liver disease, heart conditions and diabetes.

-Treatment includes regularly removing blood from your body.
-Because much of the body's iron is contained in red blood cells, this treatment lowers iron levels.
+Treatment for hemochromatosis usually includes removing blood from the body on a regular basis.
+This lowers iron levels because much of the body's iron is contained in red blood cells.

 Products & Services